JohnPapps/django-oracle-drcp/README.md

 A Django database backend for Oracle with DRCP.

 Developed against Oracle 11.2 with cx_Oracle 5.1.2 in Django 1.6 with Python 3.3
+Tested again with cx_Oracle 5.2.1 with Oracle 11.2.0.4 in Django 1.9 with Python 3.4.2

 Configuration
 -------------
 Ensure you have a tnsnames.ora entry augmented with SERVER=POOLED.
-Modify your database entry to reference the django-oracle-drcp backend.
+Modify your database entry to reference the `django_oracle_drcp` backend.
 Set 'NAME' to the name of the appropriate tns entry.

 Configure DRCP options.